Miranda Kerr And Evan Spiegel Are Saving Themselves For Marriage

 “Not yet.
 Not until after we get married.
 My partner is very traditional,” she remarked.

 In 2014, the two met at a dinner hosted by Louis Vuitton in Los Angeles.
-While their seats turned out to be next to each other, the Victoria’s Secret model didn’t know that time who Evan was.
+While their seats turned out to be next to each other, the Victoria’s Secret model didn’t know at the time who Evan was.
 She found him “cute but way too young to take anything too seriously.”

 They talked the whole evening but according to Miranda, Evan “abruptly got up” because he had a meeting the next morning.
 What followed was a series of phone calls that went on for months.
 The exchanges stopped which made Miranda doubt if Evan was even interested.
 “But once I let him know I was interested, he was very interested,” she recalled.
 For her, everything was “slow and steady.”